 Swelling, redness, or trouble moving a specific body area are all symptoms.
 Numbness, tingling, and discomfort are examples of symptoms. symptoms might arise suddenly (as in a single occurrence resulting in an injury) or gradually over time.

 Once the acute inflammation reduces, the bones and soft tissues will settle during the next 6 weeks.
-The pain will be the worst during the first three weeks, then gradually improve as the bone and soft tissues begin to fuse (early stage of healing).
+The pain will be the worst during the first three weeks, then gradually improve as the bone and soft tissues begin to fuse (the early stage of healing).

 Is musculoskeletal discomfort considered a disability?